demiglace0505/mooc-java-server-spring/part1/readme.md

 ##### Request parameters

 Information can be sent over the server as request parameters.
 Parameters are added to the request by adding a question mark after the address, followed by the parameter name, equals symbol, and the value assigned to the parameter.
 Parameters in the request can be accessed using the **@RequestParam** annotation.
+This annotation is used to annotate request handler method arguments.
 In the example below, the request has a parameter named animal whose value is dog.

 ```
 https://localhost:8080/secret?animal=dog